Home

 That's It!!

-Unless you're really good, you will need to do a value drawing several times...in fact...you should do this activity all during your artistic journey.
+Even if you're really good, you should do this sphere exercise several times...in fact...you should do this activity all during your artistic journey.